 Section 30M of the SD Act requires that certain documents connected with warrants and emergency authorisations are kept on the warrant file.
-The files of six surveillance device warrants and two retrieval warrants that ceased to be in force in the period under review were inspected in October 2015.
-Two of the six surveillance device warrants were extended during the reporting period.
-The file of one refused surveillance device warrant application was also sighted.
+The file of the one surveillance device warrant presented that ceased to be in force in the second half of 2015 was inspected in October 2016.

-No matters of non-compliance were noted in respect of the warrant files with all documentation required to be kept, being held on file for each warrant.
+No matters of non-compliance were noted in respect of the warrant file with all documentation required to be kept, being held on file.